California appeals justice facing sex misconduct discipline

-LOS ANGELES (AP) — A California state appeals court justice faces discipline for numerous sexual misconduct allegations spanning 15 years.
+LOS ANGELES (AP) — A California state appeals court justice was accused Monday of repeatedly groping a colleague’s breasts, suggesting they have an affair and telling a police officer who served as his driver that he wanted to have sex with her in his chambers.

-The Commission on Judicial Performance said Monday that Justice Jeffrey W. Johnson repeatedly groped a colleague on the 2nd District Court of Appeal in Los Angeles and suggested they have an affair.
+The Commission on Judicial Performance charged Justice Jeffrey W. Johnson of the 2nd District Court of Appeal in Los Angeles with nine counts of misconduct for allegations that date back 15 years to his time as a federal magistrate judge, when he allegedly asked a court clerk if she had a breast enlargement and whether he could touch them.

-The commission says Johnson told a police officer assigned as his driver that he wanted to have sex with her in the car and on another occasion suggested they have sex in his chambers.
+An attorney for Johnson said he denies the allegations, passed a lie detector test about the most serious accusations and plans to present evidence from other colleagues and court employees in his defense.

-An attorney for Johnson says the justice denies the allegations and passed a lie detector test about the most serious accusations.
+“Justice Johnson remains committed to the process even in the face of irresponsible and unsubstantiated emails sent by a judicial officer to thousands of court personnel containing erroneous information,” attorney Paul Meyer said in a statement.
+He didn’t elaborate about the emails or respond to questions for more information.

 Most Read Nation & World Stories